cyberark/community/Conjur/CONTRIBUTING.md

 In most cases for our projects we use [annotated git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging#_annotated_tags) with the name matching the [`v<semver>` tri-dotted pattern](https://semver.org/) (e.g.
 `v1.2.3`).
 By doing this, we make finding relevant code and automating releases easy and simple.
-We also use GPG signing of those tags where possible but the infrastructure and guidelines for signing tags have not been fully worked out on an official level.
+We also use GPG signing of those tags where possible, but this can vary across projects as our official process for this is still being defined.

 To create an annotated tag you have to:
 - **Check out the default branch (in most cases this is `master`) and/or the commit that you